Ways to tell if a relationship could be detrimental to someone’s health

-to ensure a healthy marriage, it’s important to take a step back occasionally and evaluate the health of the relationship. if it has soured, like milk in a sunny car, it may be time to consider filing for divorce. choosing not to do so, and ignoring the signs that it’s time to move on, can be harmful to your health.
+To ensure a healthy marriage, it’s important to take a step back occasionally and evaluate the health of the relationship.
+If it has soured, like milk in a sunny car, it may be time to consider separation or filing for divorce.
+Choosing not to do so, and ignoring the signs that it’s time to move on, can be harmful to your health.

-More specifically, per a 2006 study from the Journal of Cardiology, unhealthy relationships can increase the risk of depression, anxiety, and high blood pressure.
+More specifically a study from the Journal of Cardiology, unhealthy relationships can increase the risk of depression, anxiety, and high blood pressure.

 Here are eight ways to tell if a relationship could be detrimental to someone’s health: